US shale to the Caribbean

 Caribbean nations have nowhere to go when it comes to fulfilling their energy needs.
 Their only alternative is Heavy Fuel Oil and diesel for power production and as a fuel for everything.
 This makes producing power and fueling machines a very expensive endeavor in this part of the world.
 Even the steep drop in oil prices of late has not produced a lot of upside for those islands as most of them import refined products which comes at a premium.
 Plus they are often locked into long-term supply agreements where the hedges they have entered into now shield them from lower prices – much to their dismay.
 And even if they could enjoy the much lower oil prices on the big markets, they have long memories and sure know that the current boon will not hold forever.
 Venezuela as the great “cheap oil benefactor” disintegrates right before their eyes and cannot be counted on anymore.

-And in order to add insult to injury, toxic fumes ruin the economic basis of those nations which depend – for a large part of their income – on tourism.
+And to add insult to injury, toxic fumes ruin the economic basis of those nations that depend – for a large part of their income – on tourism.

 Jamaica seems to spend more on energy imports than it makes on tourism which is obscene.
 On some islands, one single resort accounts for more than 10% of the total electricity expenditure.
-Imagine one of those relatively giant customers going it alone as ssLNG would almost certainly enable them to do.
-That’s a near death experience for a bloated island utility that has feasted on captive customers for most of their existence.
+Imagine one of those relatively giant customers going it alone as ssLNG would almost certainly enable them to do so.
+That’s a near-death experience for a bloated island utility that has feasted on captive customers for most of its existence.

 They can – of course – never say publicly that they will do whatever they can to cast high prices and energy scarcity into iron.
-In order to douse the highest flames of discontent, they pretend to go for renewable developments fully knowing that their tiny grids will need even more diesel generation in order to back up fickle wind and solar.
+To douse the highest flames of discontent, they pretend to go for renewable developments fully knowing that their tiny grids will need even more diesel generation to back up fickle wind and solar.

-For the US, the Caribbean market certainly is a tiny prospect but in those times of extreme oversupply and unbearable pain on the producing side, they might take those small markets a little more serious and also put some real muscle into those developments.
-I was told today by a friend in an engineering company that small scale LNG regasification barges are the real hit and that their order book for those units starts to swell.
+For the US, the Caribbean market certainly is a tiny prospect but in those times of extreme oversupply and unbearable pain on the producing side, they might take those small markets a little more seriously and also put some real muscle into those developments.
+I was told today by a friend in an engineering company that small-scale LNG regasification barges are the real hit and that their order book for those units is starting to swell.

 Time to grab the magnifying glass as there is still plenty of room for those LNG producers prepared to go the extra mile.